-A personalized learning path is an excellent tool that gives students complete control of their learning and allows them to acquire and retain skills/content effectively.
+A personalized learning pathway is an excellent tool that empowers students with complete control of their learning and allows them to acquire and retain skills/content effectively.

 With the above-mentioned steps, you can create excellent learning paths that can help you bring a certain order to your students’ learning.
 It also helps them focus on what really matters and apply the skills and knowledge acquired more strategically.